 0.3cm {\bf 2 Experimental methods}

-Fig. \ref{LowTemperaturePic.eps} schematically illustrates the low-temperature linear friction tester used in most of the wear studies presented below.
-This instrument can measure friction and wear as the temperature is varied from room temperature down to $-40^\circ {\rm C}$, although all measurements in the present study were conducted at room temperature.
+Fig. \ref{LowTemperaturePic.eps} schematically illustrates the linear friction tester used in most of the wear studies presented below.
+All measurements in the present study are conducted at room temperature.

-The setup consists of a single rubber block ($A_0 \approx 7 \ {\rm cm^2}$) or three rubber blocks ($A_0 \approx 16 \ {\rm cm^2}$) glued onto an aluminum plate sample holder, which is connected to a force cell (depicted as a red box in the figure).
+The setup consists of rubber blocks with the nominal contact area $A_0 \approx 7 \ {\rm cm^2}$ or $\approx 16 \ {\rm cm^2}$ glued onto an aluminum plate sample holder, which is connected to a force cell (depicted as a red box in the figure).
 The rubber specimen can move vertically with the carriage to adapt to the substrate profile.
 The normal load is adjustable by adding additional steel weights on top of the force cell.

 The substrate (in this case, a concrete block) is attached to the machine table, which moves transversal using a servo drive via a gearbox.
 This setup allows precise control of the relative velocity between the rubber specimen and the substrate sample, while the force cell records data on the normal force and friction force.